Mature Masculine

 Confrontation

 This is not aggression.
-True confrontation comes from a commitment to reality and to what is needed, rather than ego.
+True confrontation comes from commitment to reality and to what is needed, rather than ego.

 Confrontation and the Challenger